 Information about Atazanavir

-Atazanavir is used in the treatment of hiv infection.
+Atazanavir is used in the treatment of HIV infection.

-How atazanavir works
+How Atazanavir works

-Common side effects of atazanavir
+Common side effects of Atazanavir

 Expert advice for Atazanavir

-- Consult your doctor if you experience sudden or spontaneous bleeding.
+- Inform your doctor if you are pregnant, planning pregnancy or breastfeeding.